qianwanren/learngit/readme.txt

-GIt is version control systtem.
+GIt is version distributed control system.
 Git is a free system.